calambchops/Email-Auto/README.md

-Increment subroutine increments the cell column number and concatenates it with the row letter.
-We use this to assign the next cell value to the string variables.
+Increment increases the cell column number and concatenates it with the row letter.

 ###### Increment